nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 );
 ```

-Actually using Postgres with Go turned out to be very simple; there's a popular [pq driver](https://github.com/lib/pq) for Go's builtin [sql package](https://golang.org/pkg/database/sql/).
+Actually using Postgres with Go turned out to be very simple; there's a popular [pq driver](https://github.com/lib/pq) for Go's built-in [sql package](https://golang.org/pkg/database/sql/).
 Jon Calhoun has a [great tutorial series](https://www.calhoun.io/using-postgresql-with-go/) on how to get it set up.

 Most of my database logic is encapsulated in a couple of functions.
 The `ConnectToDatabase` function is shared across the various scraping functions.